JakeSteam/junkbot-code/README.md

 # Junkbot Code

 This project aims to extract all of Junkbot's source code (and potentially assets) for preservation purposes.
-Since it is currently buried within an Adobe Director project, they're unsearchable.
+Since it is all buried within an Adobe Director project, it's currently unsearchable.

 Note that these `.ls` files are written in "[Lingo](<https://en.wikipedia.org/wiki/Lingo_(programming_language)>) (Adobe Director)", not "[LINGO](https://www.lindo.com/index.php/products/lingo-and-optimization-modeling) (mathematical modelling).